tefanodaniel/Bandi/docs/iteration5.md

 #### What we have done
 - Restyled the front end to be more visually appealing
 - Troubleshooting bugs from previous iterations
-- Added unit tests to the frontend
+- Added unit tests to the backend
-- Implemented "save for later" feature
 - Implemented search functionality for bands browse
 - Implemented advanced search for musicians
 - Implemented adding links to a profile